pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * It's hard to keep everyone's attention during an online meeting.

 ## know knew known (irr)
+* I know what I should expect pretty much everyday.
 * I didn't know it was possible.
 * As you may know, PHP consumes more resources than Go.
 * I know that one of my weaknesses is difficulty keeping up with the technology.